jamesspearsv/shopping-cart-project/README.md

 # Shopping Cart Project

 This is my implementation of the [shopping cart project](https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart) from the Odin Project's React course.
+This project has been completed according to the project requirements.
+But below are several areas that I could continue with this project.

+**Areas to contine**

+- Prop validation
+- General code commenting.
+- Extending mobile compatability
+- Adding an item details view
+- Building a dedicated cart page

 ## Built Using